ARRM Committees & Groups

 The Program Services Networking Group replaced the disbanded Service Design & Delivery Committee (SD & D) in 2015.
 The first hour of each meeting is a “Lunch with the Experts” presentation on a selected topic and the remainder of the time includes follow-up on a topic, updates on any county or licensing issues, opportunities for general sharing of information, and time for questions.

-Meets: Quarterly on the First Monday of select months from 12:00-3:00 p.m.
+Meets: The First Monday of select months from 12:00-3:00 p.m.
 Meetings will be held in the ARRM Board Room and include a call-in option.

 Public Affairs Committee